 6. Verify your remodeler.
 Don’t take their word for it.
 Check the information given to you such as references, license numbers, insurance information and certifications by calling providers to verify.
 Request a visit to an active client’s job site.
 Make it known that you are checking on him—a true professional considers that as a positive sign to working with a homeowner.

 7. Review contracts word-by-word.
 A remodeling contract protects you and your remodeler.
 Homeowners should review this carefully.
 Professional remodelers have done this before, and know what should go in a contract.
 Homeowners are not as familiar with remodeling and should ask about terms if they don’t understand.
 Pay attention to details about change orders, payment, additional fees, timeline and responsibilities.
 If it’s not in the contract, it doesn’t exist.

 8. Keep design in mind.
 Your design guides the entire project.
 Think about what you dislike about your current space and the intended use of the new space.
-Use Websites such as Houzz.com to gather design ideas.
+Use Websites such as Pinterest.com and Houzz.com to gather design ideas.
 Make sure you can articulate specifically what you like about that design when talking to your designer.
-Professionals don’t recreate a photo—they incorporate accessibility, functionality, ease of modification, style and value into your design.and
+Professionals don’t recreate a photo—they incorporate accessibility, functionality, ease of modification, style and value into your design.

 9. Make your selections.
 Deciding on products and materials is a larger process than most imagine.
 With so many options to choose from, product selections are one of the primary reasons for project timelines to get extended.
 Base decisions on quality, function, price, style and availability.
 Include selections in the contract to lock down pricing and keep your budget intact.